 As versatile as it is delicious, scalloped potatoes lends itself to many possible add-ins.
 For instance, chives or green onion tops add a little color, or you can sauté onions in the butter for extra flavor.
 It also makes a hearty main dish with the addition of cheese and diced ham or bacon.

-Heat the oven to 375 F,
+Gather the ingredients.
+Heat the oven to 375 F.

 Butter a 2 1/2-quart baking dish.

 Stir the milk, salt, and freshly ground black pepper into the sauce.
 Continue cooking and stirring until the sauce is thick and bubbly.
-Taste and adjust the salt, to taste.
+Taste and adjust the salt to taste.

 Add the sliced potatoes to the sauce.
 Cover and simmer over low heat for 8 minutes.
+Do not boil.

 Bake, uncovered, in the preheated oven for about 45 minutes, or until the potatoes are tender.

 - Use a mandoline or food processor fitted with a slicing disc to make uniform thin slices of potatoes.